nobitagit/eslint-config-security-browser/README.md

 # Eslint config security (browser)

-A collection of rules and plugins aimed at highlighting potential security threads in client side JavaScript code.
+A collection of rules and plugins aimed at highlighting potential security threats in client side JavaScript codebases.

 ## Installation